Are you Loving The Wrong Person | Are You doing It Again?

-Loving the wrong person doesn’t come as much of a surprise to us when we finally get it.
-Because we know it right from the start, it’s amazing how we know they’re not suitable for us after just spending a few minutes with them.
+Loving the wrong person doesn’t surprise us when we finally realize that it’s not the true love we’ve been searching for.
+We generally see the red flags and know it’s not a good idea from the start.
+It’s amazing that we know they’re not suitable for us after spending a few minutes with them when we first meet.
 But still, we’ll do it anyway.

-Falling in lust is easy and loving the wrong person is too.
-Finding and falling in love with the right person, well, not so easy.
-If you listen to your gut and your subconscious, they will tell you exactly what you should do when you begin to fall in love with the wrong person.
+Falling in lust is easy, but finding healthy relationships and falling in love with the right person is not so easy.
+If you listen to your gut feeling, your subconscious, your best friend, and your family members, they will tell you exactly what you should do when you begin to fall in love with the wrong person.
 But, will you listen?

 James D. Bryden

 1863 – 1938

 Loving The Wrong Person, And You Know It.

 You can hear your gut telling you that you are loving the wrong person, that they are not a good fit for you.
 Your subconscious may even be screaming at you to run!
 Still, you pay little or no attention.

 Fuzzy feelings and butterflies.
 The urge to constantly look at your phone, hoping to see their name appear on the screen.
 We all know how falling in love with someone, and our eagerness to be loved in return can feel.

 Even when a past relationship turns into a toxic relationship and may have torn us completely apart, that exciting feeling of something new, finding that special someone, is the hardest thing for us to maintain our emotional equilibrium about.

 For a lot of people, maintaining self-restraint doesn’t only relate to romantic relationships; it can relate to a connection that is felt with a friend.